Open

 - Participation as a resource person in a conference or symposium.

-- Attendance for the public presentation of one’s work.
+- Public presentation of one’s work.

 - Participation in an audition or competition.